Indoor Air Quality

 Conducting regular building walk-through assessments can help with identifying any potential pollutants that may be affecting building occupants.
 Assessing and rating the following locations can help identify issues that need mitigating: ground level, roof, attic, general conditions (temperature, humidity, etc.), plumbing, maintenance supplies, and combustion appliances.

 To assist schools with this process, we've compiled a checklist: 4 Steps to Maintaining Indoor Air Quality in Schools that includes actionable tips and recommendations.

 - Source Control: Often the most effective method, this involves eliminating the individual sources of poor IAQ to reduce their emissions within buildings.

 - Improved Ventilation: This requires lowering the concentration of pollutants by increasing the amount of outdoor air that is circulating within buildings.

 - Air Cleaners: Air cleaners are designed to collect indoor air pollutants and filter them out.

-After assessing your buildings' indoor air quality, it's important to create an action plan to address any issues.
+After assessing your buildings, it's important to create an action plan to address any issues.

 In light of COVID-19 concerns and the changing environment and our expertise with creating optimal environments, we've compiled best practices for indoor air quality in school buildings, to help schools adapt their HVAC system operations to protect employees, students, and staff by improving building ventilation.